isbeorn/nina.docs/docs/troubleshooting/general.md

 ### Installation fails in general

-Often, Anti-Virus software can interfer with the installation of N.I.N.A. and cause either an aborted installation or an incomplete one.
+Often, Anti-Virus software can interfere with the installation of N.I.N.A. and cause either an aborted installation or an incomplete one.
 In these cases, it is advisable to disable any AV software temporarily and reattempt the installation.
 The likelihood of running into installation issues can vary with the number and types of AV software in use, as well as how strict the AV software is set to operate.
 No significant problems have been encountered on Windows 10 when using only Microsoft's built-in Windows Defender suite.